gaurid14/live-sql-query-explainer/README.md

 ---

 ## 📜 Disclaimer

 This plugin is an independent project and is **not affiliated with JetBrains s.r.o.**
 JetBrains and IntelliJ are trademarks of JetBrains s.r.o.

 ---

+👉 This plugin is currently under review for listing on the [JetBrains Marketplace](https://plugins.jetbrains.com/).
+Once approved, installation will be available directly from the IDE.

 ## 🧑‍💻 Author